MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

 1. **Dismount and save changes to WinPE**

-   To complete the servicing process use the PowerShell command [Dismount-WindowsImage](/powershell/module/dism/dismount-windowsimage#description) to save the changes.
+   To complete the servicing process, use the PowerShell command [Dismount-WindowsImage](/powershell/module/dism/dismount-windowsimage#description) to save the changes.

    > [!IMPORTANT]
    > Before executing the `Dismount-WindowsImage` command, make sure you do not have any File Explorer views or command windows that are viewing contents under `c:\mediarefresh\mounted`.
 Failure to do so will result in an error when attempting to dismount.